Academic Program Overview

 |64 – 69||x|

-The primary course book used by Noor Majan is Al-Kitaab fii ta’allum al-’Arabiyya by Brustad/Al-Battal (2nd edition); depending on whether you’re a complete beginner or an advanced student our curriculum is based on this internationally recognised resource, complemented with excerpts from other renowned sources, e.g. Al Kitab Al Asasi (El Seyyid Badawi), Modern Standard Arabic (Eckehard Schulz) or Ahlan wa Sahlan (Mahdi Alosh).
-For the media course, classes are based on real-time current and authentic resources from print and broadcast media in class.
+The primary course book used by Noor Majan is Al-Kitaab fii ta’allum al-’Arabiyya by Brustad/Al-Battal (3rd edition).
+The selection is made to complement the course instruction used in North American universities, but is not the sole resource our instructors rely on.
+Coursework may be complemented with excerpts from other renowned sources, such as Al Kitab Al Asasi (El Seyyid Badawi), Modern Standard Arabic (Eckehard Schulz), and Ahlan wa Sahlan (Mahdi Alosh).
+For the media course, classes are based on authentic, real-time sources from print and broadcast media.

-At the end of the unit/program beginner students will be able to form short and simple sentences.
-Students will posses a good amount of basic vocabulary as used in familiar and everyday situations with a limited ability to use this vocabulary correctly grammatically in all related situations.
-They will be able to answer formulaic questions with only rare occurrences of mistakes in vocabulary and grammar.
-Students will start expressing their thoughts independently of formulaic expressions albeit their uttering may be incomplete or incorrect at times.
-Students will be able to understand the general content of speech on familiar topics, and will have developed a more accurate sense of differentiation between similar sounds of the Arabic alphabet for their own text production.
+At the end of the unit/program, Arabic students with beginner proficiency will be able to form short and simple sentences.
+Students will possess a strong foundation of basic vocabulary as used in familiar and everyday situations, although with a limited ability to use this vocabulary in a grammatically correct fashion.
+They will be able to answer simple formulaic questions with only rare occurrences of mistakes in vocabulary and grammar.
+Students will start expressing their thoughts independently of memorized expressions, even if their utterances are at times incomplete or incorrect.
+Students will be able to understand the general content of speech on familiar topics, and will have developed a more accurate sense of differentiation between similar sounds of the Arabic alphabet for text production.

-At the end of the unit/program Advanced Beginner students will be able to express themselves about personal topics and issues relating to daily life in short sentences.
-Students will be able to express their needs, requirements and wishes (in a restaurant, hotel, taxi or shop) and speak about their hobbies.
-They will be able to answer non-formulaic questions to a certain extent and be in sometimes able to correct themselves while speaking or writing.
-Students will have more fluent reading ability and develop a better sense for Arabic written expression.
+At the end of the unit/program, Arabic students with advanced beginner proficiency will be able to express themselves about personal topics and issues relating to daily life in short sentences.
+Students will be able to express their needs, requirements, and wishes (in a restaurant, hotel, taxi, or shop) and speak about their hobbies.
+They will be able to answer non-formulaic questions to a certain extent, and will sometimes be able to correct themselves while speaking or writing.
+Students will have a more fluent reading ability and develop a better sense of Arabic written expression.
 Students will be able to understand the general content of speech, and will have developed a more accurate sense of differentiation between similar sounds of the Arabic alphabet.

-At the end of the unit/program Intermediate students will be able to converse confidently about social issues.
+At the end of the unit/program, Arabic students with intermediate proficiency will be able to converse confidently about social issues.
 They can retell stories and speak about events that happened in the past.
-Students at this level will be able to express themselves about a variety of topics in all tenses.
+Students at this level will be able to express themselves on a variety of topics in all tenses.
 They can be understood by native speakers and partake in their conversations.
-Students will be able to understand and analyse Arabic grammar as used in diverse sources.
+Students will be able to understand and analyze Arabic grammar as used in diverse sources.
 Students will be able to use new grammar and vocabulary in order to produce coherent texts about social, historical, and personal topics.

-At the end of the unit/program Advanced students will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
+At the end of the unit/program, Arabic students with advanced proficiency will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
 Students at this level will be able to speak and write about varied and complex topics and issues that do not pertain to their direct environment and life.
 They are able to understand abstract texts and speech and can express themselves on these topics intelligibly.
-They are able to process authentic text sources of the target language such as print and broadcast media, books and websites.
-They can independently develop on the issues raised in these source texts and organize written and oral texts on a formal language level.
+They are able to process authentic text sources of the target language such as print and broadcast media, books, and websites.
+Likewise, they can independently develop on the issues raised in these source texts and organize written and oral texts on a formal language level.

-At the end of the unit/program Higher Advanced students will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
+At the end of the unit/program, Arabic students with higher advanced proficiency will be able to express their opinion supported by arguments and can coherently reply to other opinions being expressed.
 Students at this level will be able to speak and write about varied and complex topics and issues that do not pertain to their direct environment and life.
 They are able to understand abstract texts and speech and can express themselves on these topics intelligibly.
-They are able to process authentic text sources of the target language such as print and broadcast media, books and websites.
+They are able to process authentic text sources of the target language such as print and broadcast media, books, and websites.
 They can independently develop on the issues raised in these source texts and organize written and oral texts on a formal language level.

 Daily schedule – Ibri